chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 excerpt: "I'm a big fan of Vue.js and Vuex for state management.
 Combine this with Nuxt and you can generate a static version of your Vue application and give your users a speedy site served from HTML files."
 ---

-# Static and serverless with Nuxt.js, Vuex, Contentful, Netlify

 As a front-end developer, the rise of static site generators combined with serverless architecture is an extremely appealing way to work.
 While not suited to every purpose, there are a lot of reasons to love statically served sites.
 It can take the hassle out of managing/maintaining server infrastructure and can provide a speedy way to serve your page because you're serving pre-rendered HTML instead of waiting for your database or API to return data.
 As a front-end developer do you really want to spend your time configuring how your server sends mail?
 Probably not.
 There are plenty of [services](https://thepowerofserverless.info/services.html) and APIs that can help take care of this for you.

 I'm a big fan of [Vue.js](https://vuejs.org/) and [Vuex](https://vuex.vuejs.org/) for state management.
 Combine this with [Nuxt](https://nuxtjs.org/) and you can generate a static version of your Vue application and give your users a speedy site served from HTML files.